mandiant/capa/capa/ghidra/README.md

 ## Usage

-After completing the installation steps you can execute `capa_explorer.py` using the Ghidra Script Manager to integrate capa's results with Ghidra's UI. `capa_ghidra.py` is designed to be ran with both the Ghidra Script Manager and Headless Analyzer for capa's normal reports.
+After completing the installation steps you can execute `capa_explorer.py` and `capa_ghidra.py` using the Ghidra Script Manager.
+You can also execute `capa_ghidra.py` using Ghidra's Headless Analyzer.

 ### Ghidra Script Manager